-Interview Questions About Working Well With People
+How to Answer Interview Questions About Working With Others

 Companies want to know how well you work with other people, and you'll need to say more than that you enjoy working with others, which is the standard response.
 Anyone can say that, so it’s important to describe the interpersonal skills needed to succeed in the role.

 It's important to think about how you work with your co-workers because even if your role in the company doesn't require a lot of communication, you will still need to engage with the other employees in a professional and personable manner.